As a freelancer, how do you save for the future when income does not come in regularly? I did, so you can actually do

 We saved up for it using the gift certificates that were given to us in the past.
 I get some gift certificates from time to time as part of my freelancer remuneration.
 Then we waited until there was a big sale at the mall in order to get a bigger discount off our purchase.
 I also sold our old TV for P1,500, so all in all, we only paid a P1,o00 for a 32″ TV.

 Though quite late, I started investing on an insurance plan when I was already 29 years old.
 By that time, I knew that I didn’t want to go back to work.
 With that, I may spend the rest of my life doing freelance work.
 I thought about my future because working freelance means no bonuses, 13th month pays, and most of all, no retirement pay.

 I needed to do something.
 So on my birth month on my 29th year, I sought out an insurance underwriter and signed up for my first policy.
 It is a health-life policy with return of premiums after a certain number of years.
 Annual payment is P6,900 for 20 years.
 Now, I am already on my 13th year.
 But I did not stop there.

 I was first introduced to the concept of investing in mutual funds just about the time I signed up for my first insurance policy.
 At that time, I wanted to advance my payments whenever I had money because I cannot guarantee that I have cash on hand when the due date comes (freelancer, remember).

-I keep on investing on mutual funds WHENEVER I have extra money.
+I keep on investing in mutual funds WHENEVER I have extra money, like 5g explosion aktie.
 If I don’t, it’s fine–my accounts don’t get dormant or stale even if I don’t put in investments in years.
 They are easier to maintain because I just give my money to reputable financial institutions and they safe keep and manage it for me.
 It’s hassle-free.
 This is what my husband and I did for our children’s future funds or educational funds.